 TVs like Samsung’s QLED line use VA panels, which suffer from small viewing angles.

 Adding quantum-dot film gives you a great picture in the “sweet spot,” but off-center viewers get lesser image quality.

 None of the current TV technologies are perfect.
 It’s all about which one fits your use case and your space.

 High Dynamic Range (HDR)

-High Dynamic Range content is going to be the future of all content, bringing more detail across the spectrum from the darkest darks to the brightest lights.
+High Dynamic Range content is going to be the future of all content.
+It brings more detail across the spectrum, from the darkest darks to the brightest lights.

 That’s not to say you can’t say which is more supported right now, and we’ll go into that a little.

 HDR Formats Explained

 - HDR10: This is the oldest and most common HDR version right now.
 Almost every TV on the market will support it, and most new computer monitors.
 If you can see a “High Dynamic Range” sticker on the box, it’ll likely be HDR10 compatible

 - Dolby Vision: The next-best supported HDR version uses dynamic metadata to give every frame the most accurate image quality.